PraktikumSoftwareEntwicklung/documentation/jenkins.md

 * GitHub Integration plugin (version 0.2.4) - enabling the automated CI workflow
 * Blue Ocean (version 1.9.0) - for a modern UI

+## Add Github Organization

+Go to new Item > Github Organization and type in a name.
+Afterwards fill in all the required fields as shown below.
+Be aware not all fields are mentioned only the not obvious ones.

 ## Setup Github Server

 Go to Manage Jenkins > Configure Systema and add the required Github Server.
 As Credentials put in a generated access token from a Github User which is an Admin.
 This is necessary in order to be able to manage the webhooks.